-HF alkylation operating issues Consequently, refiners operating HF alkylation units are under increasing pressure to maximize unit throughput, improve product quality and yields while operating safely and with low environmental impact.
-Ever tightening legislation on gasoline quality and increasing public and regulatory scrutiny of the use of hydrofluoric acid combine to make reliable and efficient operation of HFUs of critical importance to the overall reputation and profitability of petroleum refineries.
+Consequently, refiners operating HF alkylation units are under increasing pressure to maximize unit throughput, improve product quality and yields all the while operating safely and with low environmental impact.
+Ever tightening legislation on gasoline quality and increasing public and regulatory scrutiny in the use of hydrofluoric acid combine to make reliable and efficient operation of HFUs of critical importance to the overall reputation and profitability of petroleum refineries.